SamStewart0/ML-AI-Rock-Climbing-Assistant/README.md

 ---

 ### What I'm working on right now:
-* **Dataset Expansion:** Gathering 500 high-quality images of climbing walls to improve model accuracy.
+* **Dataset Expansion:** Using RedditAPI to gather 500 high-quality images of climbing walls to improve model accuracy.

+### Why am I doing this:
+* To gain experience integrating Computer Vision (YOLO) and LLMs.
+* To gain experience with Mobile Development in Swift.
+* To consolidate experience using APIs to send and recieve data.
+*
 ---

 # UNNAMED